gouthamrangarajan/Angular/datatable/README.md

 >Simple datatable implementation using NgRx.
-Data comes form ngRX store, ability to search from navbar using action dispatch
+Data comes form ngRX store, ability to search from navbar & pagination using action dispatch

 # Datatable